Ethkoh/Notes/datacamp_python.md

-# Python - Datacamp
+# Datacamp Python

-## Introduction to python and Intermediate Python
+## Introduction to Python and Intermediate Python

 x[2][:2]
 x[2] results in a list, that you can subset again by adding additional square brackets.
 A list can contain any Python type.
 But a list itself is also a Python type.
 That means that a list can also contain a list